Impact

 Risk and Exploitability

-EPSS not available and the vulnerability is not listed in the CISA KEV catalog.
-The published CVSS score is missing, but the vulnerability permits unauthorized use of cryptographic keys with a high impact on data integrity and confidentiality.
-Attackers would need to have either written a key with the constraint into the agent or already have access to the agent process.
-Given the lack of exploit data, the exploitation likelihood is unclear, yet the serious potential for unauthorized signing makes it a high‑severity risk for affected systems.
+The EPSS score is less than 1%, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score is 9.1, indicating a high‑severity flaw that allows unauthorized signing of data without user confirmation, compromising data integrity.
+Attackers would need to insert a key endowed with the ConfirmBeforeUse constraint into the agent or gain access to the agent process.
+Despite the low EPSS probability, the serious potential for clandestine signing makes it a significant risk for affected systems.

 OpenCVE Enrichment